 Casa Ojai Inn

 Located at 1302 East Ojai Avenue, just 3 minutes by car from downtown Ojai.
 Casa Ojai Inn has newly renovated rooms and features upgraded amenities, including the Simmons “Ojai” bed.
 Situated near beautiful Los Padres National Forest, the hotel offers breathtaking views, quality amenities, luxurious accommodations and great customer service.
-They also allow pets in designated rooms.
+They also allow pets in designated rooms for a small additional charge.
 Casa Ojai offers a 15% discount to Herb Walks, MediCannaCon, and Ojai Herbal Symposium attendees.
 Just mention the “Special Event Rate” to the receptionist when booking on the phone.